xxyzzzq/quex/trunk/doc/source/basic-concepts/lexical-state-machine.rst

 represented by a sequences of lexatoms namely '0xF0',  '0x93', '0x8A', and '0x9D' which can be carried in bytes.

+The term 'lexatom' has been introduced by the author of this text.
+Its name, though, is derived from an established term in computer science: the lexeme [#f2]_ .
+Following the definition in :cite:`Aho2007compilers` (p.
+111), let this term be defined more precisely.

+Lexeme
+    A lexeme is a sequence of lexatoms that matches a pattern associated with a category of meaning.

 Lexatoms are stored as a sequence in a buffer, so that they can be accessed quickly by the analyzer.
 Loading greater chunks of lexatoms into a buffer is likely always much faster than loading each lexatom on its own.
 Given a pointer